The Golden State isn’t as “golden” as it used to be, at least for those who are self-employed.

 Step 3: California recognition of S corporation status

 Pro tip: Don’t want to go it alone?
-Thanks to online platforms like Hyke, you can get the guidance, support, and advice that you need when you are ready to form and maintain your business.
-Our experts will even help you take care of important aspects of your accounting and taxes so you’ll never skip a beat.
-So easy!
+Thanks to online platforms like Hyke, you can get the guidance, support, and advice that you need to start an S corp.
+Our experts even help you take care of the accounting and tax side of your business, so you can run your business stress-free.

 Stephen has dedicated his career as an attorney and author to writing useful, authoritative and recognized guides on taxes and business law for small businesses, entrepreneurs, independent contractors, and freelancers.
 He is the author of over 20 books and hundreds of articles and has been quoted in The New York Times, Wall Street Journal, Chicago Tribune, and many other publications.
 Among his books are Deduct It!
 Lower Your Small Business Taxes, Working with Independent Contractors, and Working for Yourself: Law and Taxes for Independent Contractors, Freelancers & Consultants.